Mobile App for Bluetooth Speakers

 As the project progressed, engineering was able to introduce equalization control in app, so I explored several ways to treat this control.

 The following captures show various points of interaction within the app with lifestyle headers in place, and a blue color that reinforced established product marketing.

 Click to toggle a prototype of the opening animation used by the app.
 This sequence was used to inform the user that the app was launching while an under-the-hood Bluetooth process discovered the user's speaker model.

-To save on the cost and logistics issues associated with product photography, I developed a 2-1/2D illustrated visual treatment for the device renderings.
+To save on the cost and logistics issues associated with product photography, I developed a 2D modular visual system for the device renderings.
 I created layered product mockups in Adobe Photoshop whose colors and patterns could be replaced as needed, allowing us to add new product representations to the app at any time with a consistent visual appearance.